 - One of the greatest advantages of MRI is the ability to change the contrast of the images.
 Small changes in radio waves and magnetic fields can completely change the contrast of the image.
 Different contrast settings will highlight different types of tissue.

 - Another advantage of MRI is the ability to change the imaging plane without moving the patient.
 Most MRI machines can produce images in any plane.

 - Contrast agents are also used in MRI but they are not made of iodine.
-There are fewer documented cases of reactions to MRI contrast and it is considered to be safer than X-ray dye.
+There are fewer documented cases of reactions to MRI contrast and it is considered to be safer than X-ray dyes.

 - For purposes of tumor detection and identification, MRI is generally superior.
 However, CT usually is more widely available, faster, much less expensive, and may be less likely to require the person to be sedated or anesthetized.

-edit Advantages of CT Scan over MRI
+Advantages of CT Scan over MRI

 - CT is very good for imaging bone structures.

 - Some patients who have received certain types of surgical clips, metallic fragments, cardiac monitors or pacemakers cannot receive an MRI.